ManifoldScholar/manifold-docusaurus/docs/backend/metadata.md

 - **Creator**.
 Person or party responsible for making the entity.
 - **Credit**.
 Attribution language supplied by the entity’s rights owner or manager.
+- **License**.
+License statement associated with the work, with predefined options ranging from traditional to Creative Commons licenses to a Public Domain statement.
 - **Restrictions**.
 Notice about limits placed on the use of the entity by rights owner or manager.
+- **Rights**.
+Information about the rights held in and over the entity, often including publication history and funding acknowledgments.
 - **Rights Holder**.
 The name of the person or party who owns or managers the entity’s rights.
 - **Rights Territory**.
 Statement from the rights holder or manger outlining the geographic scope of the entity’s publication.
-- **Rights**.
-Information about the rights held in and over the entity, often including publication history and funding acknowledgments.

 ## Identity